antennapedia/antennapedia.com/src/btvs/bgwx_core_four_four_nights_and_a_revelation.md

   - p:buffy/riley
   - p:xander/anya
   - p:willow/tara
+  - s:core_four
 rating: adult
 pairing: buffy/giles/willow/xander
 ---
 <h2 id="giles">Giles</h2>

 Giles paced around his flat.
 It felt strangely empty.
 Strange, because he&#8217;d been the only one in it night upon night for months.
 Yes, they&#8217;d reconciled, Giles and his two young friends and his Slayer.
 They&#8217;d become one, for a short while, in an experience of intensity Giles would never forget.
 They&#8217;d clung to each other afterward, spending last night dreaming together in Buffy&#8217;s living room, and he&#8217;d been grateful for the continued contact.
 But they&#8217;d separated again this morning.
 He was left to spend his day alone.

 He ached for them.
 He wondered if they missed him the same way.
 They all had lovers to be with, partners to share their nights.
 Probably they didn&#8217;t miss him.
 It was late, and he had no hope they&#8217;d share evening plans with him.